Fair Robust Active Learning by Joint Inconsistency: Acknowledgement

 \subsection{Discussions}

 In addition to the main comparison in Tab. \ref{tab:main_result}, we conduct in-depth experiments on the UTKFace dataset.
-Below we verify the effectiveness of the proposed components and show that our method is applicable to different deep neural networks.
+Below we first verify the effectiveness of the proposed components.
+Then, we show that our method is applicable to different deep neural networks and multiple sensitive groups.

-{\textbf{Ablation Studies.}} Tab. \ref{tab:abl_result} shows the efficacy of our proposed standard and robust inconsistency metrics.
-As shown in a comparison of the first and the second row, the standard and robust inconsistency effectively enhance standard performance and adversarial robustness in the worst group and on average, respectively.
-In the third row, where the two metrics are used together, we observe a large improvement in the worst group and average robustness, but only a small drop in standard performance.
-This result suggests that using the two metrics is the optimal strategy to achieve both equalized performance and equalized robustness in FRAL.
+{\textbf{Ablation studies.}} Tab. \ref{tab:abl_result} shows the efficacy of our proposed standard and robust inconsistency metrics.
+As shown in a comparison of the first and the second row, the standard inconsistency enhances more standard minimax fairness along with standard group average scores; while the robust inconsistency achieves better results in two adversarial robust metrics.
+In the third row, where the two metrics are used together, we observe a large improvement in average robustness as well as robust fairness, but only a small drop in standard performance.
+This result suggests that jointly using two metrics may be the optimal strategy to achieve both equalized performance and equalized robustness under the FRAL framework.

+{\textbf{Efficacy of known worst group.}} Because traditional active learning methods, unlike ours, do not know the worst group when selecting data for labeling, we specifically discuss the issue of knowing this information.
+To begin with, getting information on the worst group is a reasonable setting as it is easy to identify bias in real-world applications \cite{buolamwini2018gender}.
+Additionally, recent related work \cite{xu2021robust} also uses a validation set to obtain information on each group as we do.

+We also conduct additional experiments for a fair comparison.
+We extend ENT, the best active learning method, to the G-ENT active selection strategy.
+G-ENT executes the same data selection algorithm as ENT, except that it only samples data from the worst group, which is the same setting as JIN.
+As shown in Tab. \ref{tab:abl_result_main}, in terms of fairness and average score, G-ENT performs worse than ours, even worse than the original ENT.
+It proves that simply performing traditional active learning from the worst group does not yield better results.
+We infer the reason might be sampling bias.

 {\textbf{Generalization on various model architectures.}} We conduct experiments using ResNet18 model architecture \cite{he2016deep} under the same training protocol.
-As shown in Tab. \ref{tab:gaware}, our method surpasses all representative baselines on worst-group performance and robustness.
-Besides, the phenomenon that FairAL enhances the standard performance on the worst group but fails to improve the robustness is identical to Tab. \ref{tab:main_result}.
-Overall, the results confirm that our method is applicable to various deep learning networks.
+As shown in Tab. \ref{tab:gaware}, our method surpasses all representative baselines in standard and robust minimax fairness.
+Furthermore, identical to Tab. \ref{tab:main_result}, our method is able to select more adversarial sensitive samples from the worst-performing group than FairAL, thus achieving better robust minimax fairness.
+Overall, the results confirm that our JIN method is applicable to various neural network backbones.